Super1Windcloud/electron-audio-loopback/QWEN.md

 3. **Gladia**: High-quality transcription service
 4. **RevAI**: Professional transcription API
 5. **Speechmatics**: Enterprise-grade speech recognition
+6. **Google Gemini (@google/genai)**: Flush-based real-time transcription for Gemini models (defaults to `gemini-2.5-flash-lite`, with HTTP fallback that targets the proper API version automatically)

 Each provider has its own implementation module in the `transcription/` directory.